DesigningOpenDemocracy/DesigningOpenDemocracy.github.io/docs/concepts/direct-democracy.md

 ---
-title: Direct Democracy
+authors:
+- Aya.elfadil
 contributors:
 - Aya.elfadil
+summary: Direct democracy allows citizens to vote directly on rules and procedures affecting the country, giving them more power than in a representative democracy.
+title: Direct Democracy
 ---

 ### Definition